The Violent Heart (Playhouse 90)

 "The Violent Heart" is an American television play broadcast on February 6, 1958, as part of the second season of the CBS television series Playhouse 90.
 John Frankenheimer directed.
 Dana Wynter and Ben Gazzara starred.

 Plot

 Set on the Riviera, a young marquise buys a camera from a photographer.
 She returns to the studio to visit the photographer.

 Cast

-The following performers received screen credit for their performances:
+The following cast received screen credit for their performances.